Pricing is based only on how much email you need to send each month.

 No, you do not need to change your email hosting service to LuxSci.
 You can easily configure your sending programs to send your emails through LuxSci's email sending service without affecting your existing email solution.

-LuxSci provides the option of sending email via a dedicated server.
-The type of server used depends on your high volume plan.
+LuxSci will send your email through a dedicated server that has a dedicated IP address.
 Your dedicated server may or may not use IP addresses recently used by other customers.
 So, they may or may not be "pre-warmed."
 We recommend warming up your new server yourself for best delivery results.
 See also: Warm up your IP automatically.

 |Dedicated Server Size|